Haruki65/Haruki65/README.md

 # 👋 Hi, I'm Haruki Kawase

-🎓 Systems Science Undergraduate at the University of Osaka 🌍 Founder of Global Kansai | Web3 & Robotics Enthusiast
+🎓 Systems Science Undergraduate at the University of Osaka 🌍 Founder of Global Kansai | Software Engineering & Robotics Enthusiast

 ---